 How to work out the ROI formula based on attribution models?

 The results might not always be what you expect.
 This is where you will realize the importance of your attribution model.
 In the case defined above – you might find out that your email campaign was the most successful in driving up the viewership of your live webinar.
 As a result, you might decide to improve sign-ups for your email invitations and carry on with testing different email formats to find the optimal formula.
 Similarly, you might discover that your online ad campaign barely appears as a touchpoint.
-With this information, you can further work on improving your marketing strategy, thus saving resources and extra effort.
+With this information, you can further improve your marketing strategy, thus saving resources and extra effort.

 Digital marketing and how to measure its ROI?

-There is a long list of digital marketing metrics that can help you track the ROI on your marketing campaign.
+There is a long list of digital marketing metrics that can help you track the ROI of your marketing campaign.
 We have mentioned the names of some metrics that most businesses use to measure their marketing ROI.

 - Conversion Rate (CR)

 But finding out where your traffic is coming from isn’t enough.
 You also have to filter out the best marketing channels.
-You can do this by identifying the channels that are helping you generate the most leads.
+You can do this by identifying the channels helping you generate the most leads.

 - Customer Lifetime Value (CLV)

-When you get an idea of the long-term profits a single customer can help you generate; it helps you analyze the ROI from an entirely different perspective.
+When you get an idea of the long-term profits a single customer can help you generate, it helps you analyze the ROI from an entirely different perspective.